Odra CLI

 name = "DogContract"

-All the calls to the contract will be made using this package hash.
+All the calls to the contract will be made using this package hash, unless you specify a different one using the -c

 To call a contract method, we need to use the contract